-Flying into Smithers is flying into winter adventure
+Fly into Smithers for a powdery winter adventure

-Smithers, B.C. – Most people’s intuition kicks in the first time they meet someone and as we all know, first impressions are key.
+Smithers, BC – First impressions are key.
 If the Northern B.C. community of Smithers were a person, I know it would be one of my best friends.
 Why?
 For one thing it has one of the highest concentrations of outdoor adventure stores – per capita – in the country and for another, as our new #SkiNorthBC friends describe it, it’s a place that is wrapped in "alpine everything."

 “It’s like a little ski village,” says Austin Gray, a resident of Prince George who recently made his first adventure into Smithers.
 “The way the downtown looks, it could be a big resort like you find in southern B.C., except this is the town.”

 “It’s great that I am here with my buddy, but I know I can never bring my wife here as we’d move to Smithers in a week.
-It’s just that rad of a town,” exclaimed Tom Nilsson, buddies to Gray.
+It’s just that rad of a town,” exclaimed Tom Nilsson, Gray's friend.

 Head out into the wilds around Smithers to places like the Hankin-Evelyn Backcountry Ski Area, jump in a chopper and treat yourself to an over-the-top alpine adventure at the Burnie Glacier Chalet or click into the skinny skis and explore over 50kms of Nordic skiing via the Bulkley Valley Nordic Centre.